vipulnaik/diet-exercise-health/profile-information/physical-exercise/exercise-routine.md

 When I do this exercise, I do one round standing on the right leg, and one round standing on the left leg.

-As of June 2025, my aim is to be able to manage at least 80 seconds on each leg, with adjustments for colder indoor temperatures.
+As of November 2025, my aim is to be able to manage at least 90 seconds on each leg, with adjustments for colder indoor temperatures.
 In practice, I generally do somewhere between 60 and 120 seconds on each leg; the portion of the range below 80 would generally be during colder temperatures where the threshold is also correspondingly lower.

 See [here](standing-on-one-leg-with-eyes-closed-with-history.md) for
 more details.